labbces/Covid19-qRTPCR/README.md

 ## Installation

-1. Install MySQL, developement used MySQL 8.0.19
+1. Install MySQL, We used for developement MySQL 8.0.19
 2. Create the new database COVID19qRTPCR:

 `create database COVID19qRTPCR;`